radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-saas-v9.md

 Updating from v8 to v9 is triggered like a typical patch.
 However, there are a few differences that you should be aware of.
 Read *Main differences in v9* before you begin and plan a maintenance window.

-> **Important Note** – if you have multiple clusters deployed in SaaS, contact Radiant Logic Support with your planned maintenance window so your client traffic can be redirected to your failover cluster while your primary cluster is being updated.
+> If you have multiple clusters deployed in SaaS, contact Radiant Logic Support with your planned maintenance window so your client traffic can be redirected to your failover cluster while your primary cluster is being updated.
 Even if you only have a single cluster deployed, it is highly recommended to contact Radiant Logic Support to notify them about your planned maintenance window for updating, so staff can be available to assist with any issues you encounter.

 ### Main differences in v9